MOLE REMOVAL

 THE IMPACT ON OUR HEALTH

-REMOVAL OF BENIGN SKIN LESIONS AND MOLES
+REMOVAL OF BENIGN SKIN LESIONS AND MOLEs

 Other skin lesions we are able to treat are: